 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to the DRC.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to the DRC.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to the DRC.

 The Democratic Republic of the Congo is by the Congo River Basin, which covers an area of almost 1,000,000 square kilometres.
 The country’s only outlet to the Atlantic Ocean is a narrow strip of land on the north bank of the Congo River.